BrainStone/TruncateablePrimes/README.md

 You sadly need to build it yourself.
 Downloads can be found here: http://mpir.org/downloads.html
 Be sure to use the version 3.0.0.
 Building instructions can be found in the documentation.

-In general you have two options:
+In general you have three options:

+- **Recommended *(for Unix)***: Run the provided `./build-mpir.sh` script.
+  For most cases the invocation `./build-mpir.sh -t` is the best choice.
+  Run `./build-mpir.sh -h` to get an overview and explanation of all flags.
 - Install it system wide.
 The library files should be in `/usr/local/lib/` **(Unix only)**
 - Provide the files yourself:
   - Put the `mpir.h` and `mpirxx.h` in the `lib/mpir/include` dir